top of page

 is said in a courtroom so there can be a written record of the proceedings.
 In some cases, they can be utilized to assist the hearing impaired in the courtroom by displaying a realtime translation on a computer screen.

 It can be a very challenging and rewarding career.
-Visit our Getting Started page
+Visit our

 to find out more about becoming a court reporter.